oswealth/alx-system_engineering-devops/0x00-shell_basics/README.md

-Writing a script that prints commands for performing certain tasks
+Writing a script that print commands for performing certain tasks in shell